yieniggu/web3-exercise/README.md

 # Kima Web3 exercise

-Exercise for Web3/full stack interview,
+This is an exercise for a Web3/full stack interviewee.

 Welcome to Kima!
 If you're asked to do this exercise, it means you passed at least 1 interview successfully, and we're trying to make up our minds 🙂.